The 5 best website builders for small businesses

 Like Wix, Hostinger let me move and place elements wherever I wanted.
 Source: Startups.co.uk

 Unfortunately, Hostinger is let down by its limited built-in features and basic support options.
-You won’t be able to create email marketing campaigns with Hostinger directly, and its ecommerce functionality is limited to 500 products.
+You won’t be able to create email marketing campaigns with Hostinger directly and its ecommerce functionality is limited to 500 products.

 However, users can build a business logo with Hostinger, and I recommend making the most of Hostinger’s suite of AI tools to set up a professional-looking website.
-For online stores, the platform recently introduced the AI-Powered Product Information Generator to help you save time when adding new products to your inventory.

 How much does Hostinger cost?

 Hostinger’s biggest pull factor is undoubtedly its low-cost pricing plans, which make it a great option for startups looking for minimal overhead spending.
-That said, Hostinger didn’t perform well in our value for money tests, as the cheap price comes at the expense of powerful features.

 The cheapest pricing is available with a 48-month subscription: